OneB1t/VcMOSTRenderMqb/README.md

 This software is able to show any VNC stream on virtual cockpit.
 Final compile file is stored inside opengl-render-qnx/arm/o-le-v7/opengl-render-qnx
 How to make it run:
-1) upload compiled file (opengl-render-qnx/arm/o-le-v7/opengl-render-qnx) to MIB2 unit via SCP or use SD-card (/fs/sda0 on unit itself)
+1) upload compiled file (opengl-render-qnx/arm/o-le-v7/opengl-render-qnx) to MIB2 unit via SCP (10.173.189.1) or use SD-card (/fs/sda0 on unit itself)
-2) MIB2: chmod +x /fs/sda0/opengl-render-qnx
+2) MIB2 SSH: chmod +x /fs/sda0/opengl-render-qnx
-3) MIB2: use dmdt to prepare new context and switch this context to VC run those 2 commands (later this is not going to be needed)
+3) MIB2 SSH: use dmdt to prepare new context and switch this context to VC run those 2 commands (later this is not going to be needed)
    - dmdt dc 99 3
    - dmdt sc 4 99
 5) PHONE: connect mobile phone to MIB2 wifi (WARNING it is expected that phone will get 10.173.189.62 this IP is hardcoded for now)